 If you are wondering how to grow spinach, don’t worry, it is quite easy!
 You can start the seeds outdoors as early as eight weeks before the last frost date.
 Corvair spinach does best in spring and autumn weather.
 You will want to pick a location with full sun and well-draining soil.
-Sow the seeds a quarter to half-inch in-depth, and space it out, so you have them at least 3″ apart, and 12″ between rows.
-Water the plants moderately but don’t soak them.
-For best germination results, the seeds can be started indoors in sterilized soil and then planted outside after the last frost date – although it’s much easier just to sow them outside.
+Sow the seeds a quarter to half-inch in-depth, and space it out, so you have them at least 3″ apart and 12″ between rows.
+Water the plants moderately, but don’t soak them.
+For best germination results, start the seeds indoors using sterilized potting soil.
+After the risk of frost has passed, they can be transplanted outdoors.

 Corvair spinach has succulent dark green oval leaves.
 It’s known for its wonderful sweet flavour.
 Also, Corvair is high yielding spinach, so you will have lots to harvest each year.
 It’s a cold-hardy plant and does best in spring or fall weather.
 It’s very resistant to downy mildew.
 You can harvest the baby leaves or wait for mature leaves in 40 days.

 For Canadian viewers, you can buy spinach seeds here.